 - Radioactivity meters measure a and b particles, gamma and X rays from granite tiles, medical equipment, radon gas, subsoil, nuclear accidents etc. (especially for radon measurements we recommend you choose a radon monitor instead of a general use radioactivity geiger type counter)

-- In densely populated areas because of the presence of more mobile antennas, greater power consumption and more dense power distribution network
+- In densely populated areas due to the presence of higher numbers mobile antennas, greater power consumption and more dense power distribution network

 - In residences adjacent to mobile phone masts, power lines and transformers